 - They exhibit a high degree of ‘learned helplessness’ and believe that they can never overcome this problem

-The most effective way of overcoming Emetophobia is by following the Thrive Programme here at our clinic.
+The most effective way of overcoming Emetophobia (in our experience) is by following the Tranceformental CBT Programme here at our clinic or online.

 Following the Programme with Paul is challenging and it will certainly make you re-consider many of the things that you believe to be absolutely TRUE (but are in fact YOUR unique perception).

 Evidence shows, however, that IF you are prepared to follow the programme and put in 100% effort, then the chances of you successfully overcoming Emetophobia are extremely good.

 Read about our Emetophobia Treatment here.